 Victorian College of the Arts, 2009, Bachelor of Fine Arts (Honours)

-Her practice incorporates video, sculpture, installation, painting and photography.
-Her research is deeply rooted in psychoanalytic thinking, feminist theory, and attempts to translate the complexities of her own female sexuality, desire and erotica within a patriarchal system.
+Her practice incorporates video, sculpture, installation, painting and photography and is deeply rooted in psychoanalytic thinking and feminist theory, attempting to translate the complexities of her own female sexuality, desire and erotica within a patriarchal system.